8) Provisions (other than employee benefits)

 9) Contingent liabilities

-Contingent asset is not recognised in standalone financial statements since this may result in the recognition of income that may never be realised.
-However, when the realisation of income is virtually certain, then the related asset is not a contingent asset and is recognized.
+Contingent asset is not recognized in standalone financial statements since this may result in the recognition of income that may never be realized.
+However, when the realization of income is virtually certain, then the related asset is not a contingent asset and is recognized.

 Contingent liabilities and contingent assets are reviewed at each Balance Sheet date.